vyspiansky/symfony-5-nginx-php-fpm-mysql-docker/README.md

 ## Keep in mind

-To wait until the MySQL container is Online to run migration script, [wait-for-it](https://github.com/vishnubob/wait-for-it) has been used.
+To wait until the MySQL container is `online`, run migration script, [wait-for-it](https://github.com/vishnubob/wait-for-it) has been used.